Pope Zachary

-Pope Zachary (Zacharias; 679 – March 752) was the bishop of Rome from 28 November 741 to his death in March 752.
+Pope Zachary (Zacharias; 679 – 15 March 752) was the bishop of Rome from 3 or 5 December 741 until his death on 15 March 752.
 He was the last pope of the Byzantine Papacy.
 Zachary built the original church of Santa Maria sopra Minerva, forbade the traffic of slaves in Rome, negotiated peace with the Lombards, and sanctioned Pepin the Short's usurpation of the Frankish throne from Childeric III.
 Zachary is regarded as a capable administrator and a skillful and subtle diplomat in a dangerous time.

 Early career

 Zachary was born into a family of Greek origin, in the Calabrian town of Santa Severina.
 He was most probably a deacon of the Roman Church and as such signed the decrees of the Roman council of 732.
 He was selected to succeed Gregory III as pope on 3 December or 5 December 741.